Helgö: Kaggeholm Castle

 The site where Kaggeholm Castle (Kaggeholms slott) is located was first mentioned in a land title document in 1287.
 During the 1500s the farm was owned by members of the families Grip and Bååt.

 In 1647, Count Lars Kagg (1595–1661) acquired an estate which he named Kaggeholm.
 Kagg was a political ally of King Gustavus Adolphus, a member of the Privy Council of Sweden and Field Marshal during the Thirty Years' War.

 The château-style manor house was built in 1725 after drawings and designs by Baroque architect Nicodemus Tessin the Younger (1654–1728).

-Since 1939 it had been owned by the Swedish Pentecostal movement and is used as a training center by nearby Kaggeholm College (Kaggeholms folkhögskola).
+From 1939, it was owned by the Swedish Pentecostal movement.
+It has been used as a training center by nearby Kaggeholm College (Kaggeholms folkhögskola).